accountancy firms near me

 Charitable contributions made through charitable trusts or bequests can reduce the taxable estate.
 By contributing to a qualified charitable organization or establishing a Charitable Remainder Trust (CRT), you can reduce taxes while supporting causes that matter to you.

-Life insurance policies held in an irrevocable life insurance trust (ILIT) are excluded from your taxable estate.
+Life insurance policies held in an irrevocable life insurance trust (ILIT) are excluded from your taxable estate if you are tax services.
 This allows the death benefit to pass to beneficiaries tax-free, bypassing estate taxes.

 When a beneficiary inherits property, they typically receive a step-up in basis, meaning the property’s value is adjusted to its current market value, not the original purchase price.
 This can significantly reduce capital gains taxes when the property is sold.